 - The credibility of the writer is next, so readers believe what they are reading.

-- They tell a story the reader can relate to - normally assuming the readers current state of mind and identifying with their issues.
+- They tell a story the reader can relate to in their circumstances.

 - They provide a quick overview of the product.

-- A full explanation of all the benefits of using the product or system.
+- A full explanation of all the benefits of using the product or system is then provided.

 - Then loads of free gifts and bonuses are added.

-- There is a strong and long unconditional guarantee added.
+- There is a strong and long unconditional guarantee provided.

 - They tell people how to order and make it obvious.

-- A "PS" and "PPS" get added at the bottom for skimmers that are searching for the price and end up at the bottom of the page.
+- A "PS" and "PPS" gets added at the bottom for skimmers that are searching for the price and end up at the bottom of the page.

 That's the science part, and there is much to get across in the letter.
 Sometimes these can be 20+ pages but this formula is proven to work.
 You may receive letters like this in the post attempting to sell something.
-They are all the same.
+They all follow the same structure.

-Other tactics to entice people to order now usually lie in scarcity.
-Messages stating there are only ten products left before the price rises or the bonuses added won't be available tomorrow.
+Other tactics to entice people to place an order usually lie in scarcity.
+Messages stating there are only ten products left before the price rises or the bonuses won't be available tomorrow are typical messages you'll see.
 These are all good tactics to improve conversion.

 Within your copy, you'll need to earn the trust from your prospects.
-They need to understand why they should they buy from you.
-So you'll need to state why you're an expert BUT not talk about you -- talk about why that you are an expert you can solve their problems!
+They need to understand why they should buy from you.
+So you'll need to state why you're an expert but not talk about yourself.
+You need to describe why you're an expert and how you can solve the reader's problems.

 Other things to add are online security.
 After all, you are probably an unbranded company, so security of online purchase is paramount.

 The best sales letters tell a story about why YOU were looking for the problem that your user has and how you stumbled upon a great solution that is now your product.
 People love stories and WILL read them.
-They then start to trust you and can see how you tried to solve the problem and now you have!
+They then start to trust you and see how you tried to solve the problem that your reader now has.

 Additional Tactics for Your Copy

 Things that work in some industries might not work for you.
-You need to test various elements on many hundreds of visitors to see what is the best copywriting elements that work best for you.
+You need to test various elements on many hundreds of visitors to see what is the best copywriting elements that work for your circumstances.